qaisstan/scaling-broccoli/README.md

 # scaling-broccoli
-This is a tribute page for a book.
-& you can view this here= "https://qaisstan.github.io/scaling-broccoli/"
+This is a tribute page for a book & you can view this here= "https://qaisstan.github.io/scaling-broccoli/"